 THE FIRST YEAR

-The first year focuses on establishing a foundation in acting, voice, movement and text analysis.
-The training emphasizes an action-based method, supplying the student with a system of acting that they may be able to utilize throughout their training.
+The first year focuses on establishing a foundation in acting, voice, movement and text work.
+The training emphasizes a process-oriented technique, establishing the student in the organic school of acting that they may be able to utilize throughout their training.
 During the year, students are not cast in productions to assure full concentration on these fundamental processes.
 First-year students also begin their relationship with the Asolo Repertory Theatre by serving as understudies for the professional season.